 I graphed a section of my creatures and labeled some of them so you can see the gap you can create by evolving your creatures to soon when the rest of your bench is not ready.

 For my situation here I got excited about my Indoraptors and evolved 2 lvl 10’s to get a level 20 and since then my PvE has been, challenging (that’s the word I will use).
 Now it has gotten better since that regretful day, since when I evolved it originally I only had one other lvl 10 Indoraptor and I did not have the Metriaphodons, the level 30 Monostegotop, or the Segnosuchus.
 As I have added 2 more lvl 10 Indoraptors and those creatures my PvE has become more playable and enjoyable again.

-PvE has not gotten harder since I have made those additions which again makes me think PvE is only based on your strongest creature, possibly your strongest two.
-My plan is to bring my Gogosuchuses to lvl 30 which will end up right behind my lvl 10 Indoraptors and potentially my Metriaphodons and Segnosuchuses to level 30 however that will put them between my level 20 and level 10 Indoraptors which may or may not affect my PvE opponents, I will update once I cross that threshold and can test if my PvE gets harder when I change my top two line up.
+PvE has not gotten harder since I have made those additions which again makes me think PvE is only based on your strongest three creatures.
+My plan is to bring my Gogosuchuses to lvl 30 which will end up right behind my lvl 10 Indoraptors and potentially my Metriaphodons and Segnosuchuses to level 30 however that will put them between my level 20 and level 10 Indoraptors which will most likely affect my PvE opponents, I will update once I cross that threshold and can test if my PvE gets harder when I change my top three line up.